-Cranfield University, in association with the UK's Civil Aviation Authority, has brought together experts in their respective fields for an intense 3.5 day course on FDM / FOQA.
+Cranfield University has brought together experts in their respective fields for an intense five day course on FDM / FOQA.
 Established in 2004, this popular course has attracted delegates from over 60 countries having gained a global reputation.
-Read more Read less

 This course provides an advanced understanding of issues surrounding a flight data monitoring programme FDM and flight operational quality assurance FOQA.

 At a glance

 - 25 - 29 Sep 2023

 - Duration1 week